Hereugo/google-meet-attendance-list-revamped/README.md

   - [ ] Modal popup, where user can create classes.
     - [ ] User can inject all present people in a Google Meet call to a class.
   - [x] Modal popup, where user can select a class and see the list of people present in that class.

+## Left off:
+I refactored some files so that they works locally with `temp.html`.
+Make sure that classes variable is global, so that `ListView` and `DetailView` have access to it.